bevyengine/bevy/release-content/migration-guides/relationship_set_risky.md

 pull_requests: [19601]
 ---

 The trait `Relationship` received a new method, `set_risky`.
-It is used to alter the entity ID of the parent of this relationship.
+It is used to alter the entity ID of the entity that contains its `RelationshipTarget` counterpart.
 This is needed to keep [other data you can store in these components](https://docs.rs/bevy/latest/bevy/ecs/relationship/trait.Relationship.html#derive) untouched at operations that reassign the parent, for example `EntityCommands::add_related`.
 Previously this could have caused the data to be reset to its default value which may not be what you wanted to happen.